-- 1. Rejected a motion to add retention of benefits as manifesting assent. - 2.
-Rejected a motion to make specific reference to excluding terms that are unconscionable in addition to general exclusion under section 2B-111. - 3.
-Unanimously adopted a motion to expand the section to cover all records, rather than merely standard forms, provided that it be made clear that standard forms are covered.
+1. Rejected a motion to add retention of benefits as manifesting assent.

+2. Rejected a motion to make specific reference to excluding terms that are unconscionable in addition to general exclusion under section 2B-111.

+3. Unanimously adopted a motion to expand the section to cover all records, rather than merely standard forms, provided that it be made clear that standard forms are covered.
 (September, 1996)

 This section has not yet been fully revised to reflect discussion at the September Meeting of the Committee.

-- 1. This section deals with a case involving a single standard form.
+1. This section deals with a case involving a single standard form.
 It states the premise that a party is bound by the terms of the form if it signs or if it otherwise manifests assent to the form.
 A similar premise is obvious in dealing with nonstandard records.
-This section is the first of several sections that deal with contracting through standard forms.
+This section is the first of several sections that deal with contracting through a transformer and the section of the sectio standard forms.
 Because mass market transactions are covered elsewhere, this does not deal with consumer contracts.
-If a case is controlled by one of the other sections on standard forms, analysis of what terms come into the contract is governed by those sections. - 2.
-This section does not deal with whether an agreement exists, but with what terms become part of the contract between the parties.
+If a case is controlled by one of the other sections on standard forms, analysis of what terms come into the contract is governed by those sections.

+2. This section does not deal with whether an agreement exists, but with what terms become part of the contract between the parties.
 This section adopts procedural safeguards allowing the party bound by the standard form an opportunity to discover problem terms and to reject the contract if the terms are not acceptable.
 The two safeguards are in the concept of "opportunity to review" (see 2B-114) and "manifests assent" (see 2B-113).
 Both terms are defined in this article.
 Under these definitions, a party cannot manifest assent to a form or a provision of a form unless it has had an opportunity to review that form before being asked to react.
-Furthermore, an opportunity to review does not occur unless the party has a right to return the subject matter, refuse the contract, and obtain a refund of fees already paid (if any). - 3.
-A party manifests assent to a form if, after having an opportunity to review the record, or the contract term, the party engages in conduct that the record provides will constitute acceptance of the record or the particular term.
+Furthermore, an opportunity to review does not occur unless the party has a right to return the subject matter, refuse the contract, and obtain a refund of fees already paid (if any).

+3. A party manifests assent to a form if, after having an opportunity to review the record, or the contract term, the party engages in conduct that the record provides will constitute acceptance of the record or the particular term.
 The conduct cannot involve simply retaining the information or the form without objection.
 This intends a process that calls attention to the fact that a given action (signature or other) constitutes a significant event assenting to the contract form.
 In electronic media, this may be hitting a return key or entering an identification code.
-Mere silence does not suffice. - 4.
-"Opportunity to review" is the second safeguard and is a precondition to being able to "manifest assent."
+Mere silence does not suffice.

+4. "Opportunity to review" is the second safeguard and is a precondition to being able to "manifest assent."
 This is a defined term, covered in Section 2B-114.
-If the opportunity to review occurs only in the course of initial use or preparation to use the information or receive the transfer, a party has an opportunity to review only if the party assenting to the form is authorized timely to obtain a refund of license fees paid by returning the copy or in the case of information requiring use in order to perceive the license terms, by discontinuing use and returning any copy following its opportunity to review the terms of the record. - 5.
-In this draft, deletions in subsection (a) are non-substantive.
+If the opportunity to review occurs only in the course of initial use or preparation to use the information or receive the transfer, a party has an opportunity to review only if the party assenting to the form is authorized timely to obtain a refund of license fees paid by returning the copy or in the case of information requiring use in order to perceive the license terms, by discontinuing use and returning any copy following its opportunity to review the terms of the record.

+5. In this draft, deletions in subsection (a) are non-substantive.
 Signing or manifesting assent by behavior are incorporated into the definition of manifesting assent.
-Deleting the reference to the person who did not prepare the form simply makes it clear that both parties have assented to the form. - 6.
-There is a significant difference between this Article and Article 2 provision relating to non-consumer contracts.
-This section applies if all or part of an agreement is represented by a single standard form, Article 2 was amended to cover similar ground, but new provisions dealing with "conflicting forms" seem to apply and question the enforceability of even a signed standard form if the terms conflict with a proposal made by the other party.